jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_class.rst

     which raises :ref:`TypeError<what causes TypeError?>` since the ``__init__`` :ref:`method<what is a method?>` got :ref:`called<how to call a function with input>` with a :ref:`name<test_keyword_arguments>` (``sex``) that is not in the parentheses of its :ref:`definition<how to make a function that takes input>`.
   - ``self`` is the :ref:`instance of the class<how to test if something is an instance>`.
   - I am violating the :ref:`method signature<how to make a function that takes input>` when I call it in a way that it was not designed to be called.
-  - Still the same as making the :ref:`factory function<extract person function>`.
+  - Still the same as making the :ref:`person function<extract person function>`.

 * I add ``sex`` to the :ref:`definition<how to make a function>` of the :ref:`__init__ method<the constructor method>`